saethlin/fls/README.md

 ## But How?

 `fls` addresses code size by being `#![no_std]`, which is important not because the standard library is in general large, but because the standard library's panic runtime is massive.
-The rest of the code size was trimmed down mostly by running the excellent tool [`cargo bloat`](https://crates.io/crates/cargo-bloat) to identify places to replace generics with runtime dispatch.
+The rest of the code size was trimmed down mostly by running the excellent tool [`cargo bloat`](https://crates.io/crates/cargo-bloat) to identify places to replace generics with runtime dispatch, and just manually reviewing the code to factor out repeated code patterns.

 In terms of speed, `fls` is faster because it doesn't use the POSIX interfaces for listing files.
 We directly call `getdents64` and parse the output, instead of dealing with all the calls and heap allocation of `read_dir`.
 And in addition to this, we get access to the directory entry type member, which lets us omit a number of `stat` calls, which can be expensive relative to other fs syscalls.

 ## `--color=auto`

 `fls` has the same interpretation as GNU ls for `--color=always` and `--color=never`, but under `--color=auto`, `fls` will _only_ apply colors based on file extension and the information available from `getdents64`, which is optional.
-Thus, the coloring of `fls --color=auto` is unpredictable, but you get _some_ coloring of output without any expensive `stat` calls. `fls` was originally developed when I was working a lot on an HPC filesystem, and `ls --color=always` on large directories could take seconds to minutes. `fls --color=auto` provides the same colors in those directories, in the blink of an eye.
+Thus, the coloring of `fls --color=auto` is unpredictable, but you get _some_ coloring of output without any expensive `stat` calls. `fls` was originally developed when my dev environment was a compute node with an HPC filesystem, and `ls --color=always` on large directories could take seconds to minutes. `fls --color=auto` provides the same colors in those directories, in the blink of an eye.

 ## POSIX features: